MikeGawi/ePiframe/README.md

 |<img src="https://github.com/MikeGawi/ePiframe/blob/master/assets/flow.png" width="600"/>|
 |:--:|
 |*Flow diagram of ```ePiframe.py``` - main script.
 If any step fails or has no result then script will exit*|

+## Future plans

+ePiframe to-do list (for 2021):
+* Add web interface based on [Flask](https://flask.palletsprojects.com/en/1.1.x/)
+* Configuration, service and frame control from the web interface
+* Ability to send photo directly to frame from the web interface
+* View of current photo - displayed and original one
+* Easier token generation from the web interface (is this even possible?)
+* Weather and temperature displayed on the photo (isn't this too much for me?)
+* Frame lasers, robot arms and making lunch functionality...

+Stay tuned!

 ## Resources